rocketlaunchr/dataframe-go/README.md

 ```
 ## Iterating

 You can change the step and starting row.
-It may be wise to lock the Dataframe before iterating.
+It may be wise to lock the DataFrame before iterating.

 The returned values are a map containing the name of the series (`string`) and the order of the series (`int`).